jarrodmillman/pose-stats/description.md

 use good (if not best) software engineering practices.
-It is expected that it will be used in several introductory data science and statistics courses nationwide which will serve to test the robustness of these practices, evidenced by the responsiveness to (GitHub) and other issues that arise.
+It is expected that it will be used in several introductory data science and statistics courses nationwide which will serve to test the robustness of these practices, evidenced by activity on its GitHub repository.

 ## Guiding Principles and Long Term Vision